 Bundle of fresh herbs (or 1 tbsp dried herbs of your choice, eg. Gewürzhaus Winter Soup Mix or Gewürzhaus Mixed Herbs)

-1. Place all ingredients except water & salt in a large stockpot.
-Cover with up to 4 ltrs of water.
+Place all ingredients except water and salt in a large stockpot.
+Cover with up to 4 litres of water.
 Bring to a low boil then reduce to simmer.